hbowie/notenik/docs/index.md

 <h2 id="principles">Principles</h2>

-Notenik is based on the following design principles.
+The Notenik design is based on the following principles.

 * A Note is something you record using a mixture of letters, numbers and punctuation.
 * A Note may contain one or more Fields, each identified by its own Label.
 * At its most basic, a Note has a Title Field and a Body Field.
 * Notes should be extensible, so that they can be used in a variety of ways.
 * Each Note is part of a Collection.
 * Notes can be organized within a Collection using Tags.
 * Each User may have one or more Collections.